 Experiment Results

 The results reportedly obtained for tests 1-2 using the common test conditions [1] are presented in Table 2-Table 3 for AI and RA configurations.
+The tables also include results for the TGM Class.

 Table 2.
 Experimental results for Test 1